Falcon Pass Animal Hospital

 No, there is no advantage to letting your pet have one litter.
 However there are plenty of advantages to having you pet spayed or neutered.
 These advantages include decreasing the chances of breast tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate cancer later in life, helping prevent spraying and marking, and also decreases the surplus of unwanted puppies and kittens.

-Our dog kennels are all indoor.
+Our dog kennels are all indoors.
 The dogs are walked 3 times daily while they are boarding.
-Blankets and food are provided for our boarders, but you are always welcome to bring your own.
+Blankets are provided for our boarders, but you are always welcome to bring your own.
+To ensure the switch in a diet does not cause a stomach upset, please provide your own food.